sei-protocol/js-core/README.md

 # @sei-js/core
-A javascript library for Sei.
+A library for Sei written in Typescript.

 ## Installation
 ```yarn add @sei-js/core``` or ```npm install @sei-js/core```